iamlucasvieira/iamlucasvieira.github.io-2023/_posts/2020-09-01-Getting-ideas-for-a-pandemic-software.md

 In a preliminary phase of the application, all the data would be kept locally.
 In a future stage, the application could be hosted as a social media where the users can see the Level and Badges of their friends.

 This Friday I will be presenting this concept to my group members.
-Later, I return with updates about the software idea we decided to develop.
+Later, I return with updates about the software we decided to develop.